We’re excited to show you around PowerPress 10.0+! Let’s start by taking a look at each tab.

 Include RSS Image in feeds

-Include Emoji in feeds
+Include emoji in feeds

-When editing your blog posts from a mobile device, the emoji characters are built into your mobile device’s keyboard.
+When editing your episode posts from a mobile device, emoji characters are built into your mobile device’s keyboard.
 For macOS, press ⌘-control-space.
 For Windows 10, right-click on the taskbar and then select the option “Show touch keyboard button.”
 A new icon will appear in the lower right corner of the taskbar near the date and time.
 Click the keyboard icon to open the onscreen keyboard to select emoji characters.
 For more information about emojis in WordPress, please visit the WordPress Emoji page.

 Your podcast RSS feed: